 - Save the BBQ sauce for very near the end of cooking.
 If you start applying it too soon, you end up burning the sugars in the BBQ sauce and rather than a flame charred flavor, it'll be burnt.

 To keep it all nice and light, I made the coleslaw with Greek yogurt rather than mayo and in all honesty, I really do prefer it that way.
 It just keeps the flavor and texture light and fresh.
 For creaminess, I used avocado on the bottom of the bun, rather than a thick sauce or mustard and the coleslaw replaces the need for melted cheese or another sauce.
 So, this really is a HEALTHY chicken burger.
+If you're looking for something more indulgent, you can check out these smash burgers.

 Ways to customize this chicken burger